Tom Staniforth

-Tom Staniforth (born 13 August 1994) is an Australian rugby union player who currently plays as a lock for the in the international Super Rugby competition.
+Tom Staniforth (born 13 August 1994) is a rugby union player who currently plays as a lock for French club Castres Olympique.
+He previously played for the and Waratahs in Super Rugby.

+Born in Australia, he represented Australia Under 20.
+In 2026 he was selected for France's Six Nations squad, qualifying after five years' residency in France.

 Career

 Staniforth was involved in the Brumbies pre-season plans ahead of the 2014 Super Rugby season, however he was unable to win a contract with either then senior squad or the wider training group.
-As a result, he was forced to take up part-time work as a glass-collector to supplement his rugby earnings.
+As a result, he took up part-time work as a glass-collector to supplement his rugby earnings.

-His big break came ahead of the Brumbies clash with the in Brisbane as injuries to both Sam Carter and Leon Power left head coach Stephen Larkham short on second-row options.
-As a result, Staniforth was handed a two-week contract to provide injury cover.
-Surprisingly he found himself named in the starting line-up for the match at Suncorp Stadium which his side won 23–20.
-He played the first 65 minutes of the game and put in a credible performance against two experienced Wallabies in the shape of James Horwill and Rob Simmons.
-Indeed, Horwill was quoted after the game as saying: "He's a guy I imagine will have a big future.
-It's always good to see a young guy come through."

-The Brumbies moved swiftly to tie Staniforth down to a longer-term deal, with the player signing a contract in May 2014 to tie him to the Brumbies until 2016.
+His big break came ahead of the Brumbies' clash with the in Brisbane, when Staniforth was given a two-week contract to provide injury cover.
+He found himself named in the starting line-up for the match which his side won 23–20.
+Staniforth then signed a contract in May 2014 to tie him to the Brumbies until 2016.

+From 2018 to 2020, he played for the Waratahs.
+He moved to Castres in 2021.

 International career

 Staniforth was part of the Australia Under 20 side which competed in the 2013 IRB Junior World Championship in France.
 He was once again included the following year, also being named one of the vice-captains.

-He scored a try against ireland.
+In January 2026 he was selected for France's Six Nations squad, qualifying after five years' residency in France.